CoMakery/virtue-dao/README.md

 **Why bother having a virtue token?
 Why not issued a stable coin directly?**

 The intent of the Virtue DAO is to continuously fund virtuous people achieving a mission.
-To calculate the proportion of funds to allocate to each member
+To calculate the proportion of funds to allocate to each ally

 **Do you apply for membership like other DAOs?**